Broadcasting colourings on trees. A combinatorial view: Proof of Proposition

-Let the set $\Delta_i$ contain the pair $(L^s_X,L^s_Y)$, for $s\in A_i\cup\{i\}$, if $L^s_X$ should be coupled with $L^s_Y$ in Phase 3 while identical coupling of the lists is impossible.
-We remind the reader that in the second phase of the coupling we reveal which of the $i$-special pairs in $A_i$ are $i$-good or not, i.e. during the steps 1 and 2.
-During these revelations it is possible that we introduce pairs which are $i$-fails which are coupled together (due to lack of $i$-good pair).
-These $i$-fails, for which it was imposible to find $i$-good pair belong to $\Delta_i$.
-Of course, the rescuable pair $(L^i_X,L^i_Y)$ can also be in $\Delta_i$, so long as $L^i_X$ should be coupled with $L^i_Y$ in Phase 3.
+In this setting, consider the rescuable pair $(L^i_X, L^i_Y)$.
+We remind the reader that during the second phase of the coupling, in the partition associated to $(L^i_X, L^i_Y)$, we reveal which of the $i$-special pairs are $i$-good or not, i.e. during the steps 1 and 2.
+During these revelations it is possible that we introduce pairs which are $i$-fails which my end up being coupled together (due to lack of $i$-good pairs).
+Let $\Delta_i$ be the indices of these $i$-fails.

+We remind the reader that we denote with $A_i$ the set of indices of the pairs that are associated to the rescuable pair $(L^i_X, L^i_Y)$.